 Skyweaver Video Review

-Cards can be bought in the marketplace through $USDC with no gas fees thanks to Polygon, and the transactions take place on the “Sequence” wallet.
-You can opt to connect your MetaMask wallet if you prefer.
+Cards can be bought in the Skyweaver marketplace with $USDC and no additional gas fees.
+The in-game transactions take place on a Sequence wallet.
+You can also choose to connect your MetaMask wallet if you prefer.

-Skyweaver made it incredibly easy to start, and all you need is to click the “Play Now” button on their homepage.
+Skyweaver makes it incredibly easy to start playing.
+All you need to do is to click the “Play Now” button on their homepage.

-Once inside the game, you will follow four tutorials, explaining all the basics of the game.
+Once inside the game, a series of tutorials help introduce new players to the basics of the game.
 If you ever get lost, there’s an online version featuring all main elements here.
-Each tutorial will provide you with some experience points and cards to compete in Constructed.
+Each tutorial will provide you with some experience points and initial cards to build decks with.

 At first, we suggest you focus on Discovery mode and/or Constructed mode with one of the starter decks.
 Do not adventure in Conquest until you know what you’re doing, and can maintain a win rate above 50%.

 The learning curve for Skyweaver is steep with a long tail.
 Don’t be discouraged if it takes you some time to get used to the card interactions.